Oluwasetemi/css-note/slides.md

 View timeline tracks the element as it crosses the scrollport(the visible part of a scroll container is called the scrollport).

 When the viewport becomes scrollable, the element responsible for managing the scrolling is referred to as the root container or root scrolling element.
-This is usually either the <kbd>html</kbd> or <kbd>body</kbd> element, depending on the browser.
+This is usually either the `html` or `body` element, depending on the browser.

 ```css
 .content {